lsymds/Baseline.FluentHttpExtensions/README.md

 * `WithTextBody(string body, string contentType = "text/plain")` - Sets the request's body to `body` and sets the `Content-Type` header to `contentType`.

+* `WithFormUrlEncodedBody(params KeyValuePair<string, string>[] body)` - Sets the request's body to that of a form url encoded representation of the key/value pairs specified by `body`.

 **Builder Methods**

 Builder methods allow you to build components such as the finalised URI this library generates without having to physically